ArhanChaudhary/qter/media/paper/paper.typ

     cube("wwwwwwwww ggggggggg rrrrrrrrr")
 }))

 We've all seen it before; it is one of the most recognizable objects on Planet Earth.
-But... do you know how to solve one?
+Do you know how to solve one?
 If you're the average person, you probably don't, but it's actually much easier than you think.
 Instructions for how to solve one can fit into just two pages @solution—that's only 4% of the length of this article!
-But what if I told you that "solving" was only scratching the surface of things that you can do to a Rubik's cube, like painting on a canvas with only white paint.
-It turns out that there's a whole world of color out there, and we will show it to you in this article.
+But what if I told you that "solving" was only scratching the surface of things that you can do with a Rubik's Cube, like painting on a canvas with only one color.
+It turns out that there's a whole world of color out there, and we are ready to show it to you.

-What if I gave you a different set of instructions, not for _solving_ a cube, but perhaps for something else.
-You don't need to know how to read this, we will teach you later...
+What if I gave you a different set of Rubik's Cube instructions, not for _solving_ it, but perhaps for something else.

 #grid(columns: 2)[
     ```l